-The La Follette School student services staff will be working remotely for the entirety of the fall 2020 and spring 2021 semester.
+The La Follette School student services staff will offer both in-person and remote advising appointments in fall 2021.
+We will also offer drop-in advising for graduate students on November 15 and November 22, and you can find more information on how drop-in advising will work here.
 Here's how you can get in touch with us and make an advising appointment:

 - Serves as the academic advisor for all MPA and MIPA students

-- Make an advising appointment with Mo using Starfish
+- Make an appointment with Mo using Starfish

 - Marie Koko, Senior Career Services Coordinator